shon-li/shon-li.github.io/README.md

 # https://shon.li
-Sorry it's only in Mandarian Chinese now.
+Sorry it's only in Chinese Mandarin now.